 These agreements are expected to change according to fluctuating life circumstances, and our legal team can help facilitate changes in child support guidelines until the child is no longer financially dependent on a parent.
 However, if a child has additional needs from a physical or mental disability, child support may be required indefinitely.

 Disputes and inconsistencies in child support payments can have the potential to hinder a dependent child’s well being.
-If you are not receiving the child support payments that your child needs to survive, or need to modify your child support agreement, don’t hesitate to contact Kirker Davis LLP at (512) 598-0010 to discuss your case in more detail.
+If you are not receiving the payments that your child needs to survive, or need to modify your agreement, don’t hesitate to contact our Austin child support lawyers of Kirker Davis LLP at (512) 598-0010 to discuss your case in more detail.